stafiprotocol/stafi-node/README.md

 ### Bond FIS tokens

 It is highly recommended that you make your controller and stash accounts be two separate accounts.
-For this, you will create two accounts by [Stafi-apps](http://apps.stafi.io/#/accounts) and make sure each of them have at least enough funds to pay the fees for making transactions.
+For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

 Make sure not to bond all your FIS balance since you will be unable to pay transaction fees from your bonded balance.

 It is now time to set up our validator.
 We will do the following:

-- Bond the FIS tokens of the Stash account.
+- **Bond the FIS tokens of the Stash account**.
 These FIS tokens will be put at stake for the security of the network and can be slashed.
-- Select the Controller.
+- **Select the Controller**.
 This is the account that will decide when to start or stop validating.

-First, open [Stafi-apps](http://apps.stafi.io/), go to the Staking section.
+First, open [Stafi-apps](https://apps.stafi.io), go to the **Staking** section.
 Click on "Account Actions", and then the "+ Stash" button.

-- Stash account - Select your Stash account.
+- **Stash account** - Select your Stash account.
 In this example, we will bond 10 FIS tokens - make sure that your Stash account contains at least this much.
 You can, of course, stake more than this.
-- Controller account - Select the Controller account created earlier.
+- **Controller account** - Select the Controller account created earlier.
 This account will also need a small amount of FIS tokens in order to start and stop validating.
-- Value bonded - How much FIS tokens from the Stash account you want to bond/stake.
+- **Value bonded** - How much FIS tokens from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the tokens in that account.
 Also note that you can always bond more tokens later.
 However, withdrawing any bonded amount requires the duration of the unbonding period.
 On Stafi testnet, the unbonding period is 7 hours.
 On Stafi mainnet, the planned unbonding period is 14 days.
-- Payment destination - The account where the rewards from validating are sent.
+- **Payment destination** - The account where the rewards from validating are sent.

 Once everything is filled in properly, click Bond and sign the transaction with your Stash account.